 The Program will verify the FEMA IA amount provided by the FEMA database.
-If a FEMA match is found, the Rehab/Replacement amounts provided by FEMA will be considered a duplication of benefit.
-If an applicant receives funding for Temporary Living Expenses, it will not be counted as DOB unless the applicant has submitted eligible temporary living expenses.
-Then, the temporary living funds shall be applied first to offset eligible expenses.
-If additional expenses remain, the Rehab/Replacement amounts may be used to offset the balance.
-If no FEMA match is found, the duplication of benefit amount will be considered zero.
+If a FEMA match is found, the Home Repair amounts provided by FEMA will be considered a DOB.
+If an applicant receives funding for Temporary Living Expenses, it will not be counted as DOB.
+Temporary living funds shall be applied first to offset eligible expenses.
+If additional expenses remain, the Home Repair Rehab/Replacement amounts may be used to offset the balance.
+If no FEMA match is found, the DOB amount will be considered zero.
 Additionally, if a FEMA match is found, but the applicant did not comply with the flood insurance requirement for acceptance of the FEMA funds, the applicant will be deemed ineligible for assistance from the Program due to FEMA Non-Compliance.